* This information replaces all prior policies related to Travel (FIS 411, FIS 102-08, FIS 410-21, FIS 410-29 & university policy for Air Travel)

 4.1.
 University Policy 03-100 Fiscal Policy Program Authority

 4.2.
-Please refer to all other policies, standards and fiscal rules that may be applicable, including but not limited to the following:
+Please refer to all other policies, standards, fiscal rules and related guidelines that may be applicable, including but not limited to the following:

 4.2.1.
 University Policy 576-035 State-Owned Vehicles